ggio/dotfiles/README.md

 # Installation and Usage

-Getting and using it with git and [stow](https://www.gnu.org/software/stow/) is straightforward.
+Getting and using it with git and [stow](https://www.gnu.org/software/stow/) is pretty and beautifully straightforward:

 ``` Bash